As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 If this is your first visit to Hawaii, you couldn’t have picked a more unique island.
 Many first time visitors will choose only to stay on the main island of Oahu, primarily on Waikiki Beach.
 It is such a nice change of pace when you get to experience one of the other islands too.

 Based on our decision to circle the entire island it really made no difference where to land.
 But I was leaning toward Kona as it had some epic water activities that I was very keen to try, such as the manta ray night snorkel.
-I also felt the township itself appeared more tourism friendly then Hilo and finally. our flight to Maui was easier accessed from Kona.
+I also felt the township itself appeared more tourism friendly then Hilo and finally. our out-going flight to Maui was easier accessed from Kona.
 OK, that’s settled then.

 Kona has that tropical island feel but you sense it’s hiding more than that!